The Pitons In Saint Lucia: Everything You Need To Know

 Summit of Gros Piton

 Finally, you’ve made it to the top!
 Your reward?
 The incredible panoramic views and the unmatched relaxation you’ll feel as you get to bask in for a few moments before heading back to the bottom.
 Though the summit is covered with thick vegetation which makes it hard to see the views beyond, you can climb down slightly to the small lookout platform.
-Once you make it to the top, you will have earned being able to sign the summit register in the Interpretive Center which will forever serve as a record of your momentous climb!
+Once you make it to the top, you will have earned being able to sign the summit register in the Interpretive Centre which will forever serve as a record of your momentous climb!

 Waypoint Coordinates: 13.80978, -61.06544 (13°48'35.2"N 61°03’55.6"W)